 - Reflective or shiny objects: where light reflects off the surface to prevent accurate surface measurement (we can add a wipeable powder to temporarily dull the reflectiveness of an object).

 3D People Scans

-We can do full body scans, bust scans (shoulders and and head), or just scan your head and add to another object, such as a poseable action figure.
+We can do full body scans, bust scans (shoulders and head), or just scan your head and add to another object, such as a poseable action figure.
 Scans of people take 10-15 minutes to complete.
 Multiple scans may be necessary.
 Scans are in full-color, but if you are opting for us to 3D print the scan, the figure would be a single color, that could be hand-painted.

-We can add a scanned head to 3D printed fully-poseable action figure.
+We can add a scanned head to male or female 3D printed poseable action figure.
 This figure at 12″ size fits most 1/6 scale clothes.
 The figure can be printed up to 24″ tall.
-A female figure is coming soon.